machkev/14-Deep-Learning-LSTM-Stock-Predictor/Starter_Code/Deep_Learning_Summary.md

 ### Which model has a lower loss?

 The LSTM Stock Predictor Using Closing Prices has a lower loss of 0.0156 compared to 0.1383 using the LSTM Stock Predictor Using Fear and Greed Index.
-In addition, using a smaller window size of 1 for the LSTM Stock Predictor Using Closing Prices has even a lower loss of 0.0049
+In addition, using a smaller window size of 1 for the LSTM Stock Predictor Using Closing Prices has even a lower loss of 0.0049 compared with the larger window size 10.

 ### Which model tracks the actual values better over time?